cskrasniak/cskrasniak.github.io/_pages/about.md

 - scraped ~500k AirBnB listings from 30 cities
 - created preprocessing pipeline to seamlessly filter and clean data
 - trained XGBoost model to predict occupancy rates for each listing using all availbale data, including NLP of text fields and feature engineering of location, price, etc.
-- creating webapp to take user input and predict monthly earnings for the details of a user's listing
+- created webapp to take user input and predict monthly earnings for the details of a user's listing
+- allows users to try different listing details (description, name, # guests, etc.) to optimize income
 - [Code here](https://github.com/cskrasniak/rentals)